dapperlabs-platform/okta-application/README.md

 # terraform-okta-application
-     Creates an Okta applications, assigns groups to the app and uploads the Okta Cert and SSO URL/http_post_binding to Google Secret Manager.
+     Creates an Okta application, assigns groups to the app and uploads the Okta Cert and SSO URL/http_post_binding to Google Secret Manager.

 ## Required Providers